 6. Distance yourself from them

-I worked for Amy for two years after our breakup.
+Aaron and I worked in the same team for two years after our breakup.
 It was an office romance but I did not want this separation to affect my job.
 However, I had to see him every day.
-I realized that I had an option to work from a different floor and avoided having lunch at our old restaurant.
+I realized that I had an option to work from a different floor, so I did that, and avoided having lunch at our old restaurant as well.
 I still had to attend meetings with him, but not seeing him every day did help take my mind off things eventually.

-9. Lose feelings for someone you never dated: Analyze your feelings
+9. Interested in losing feelings for someone you never dated?
+Analyze your thoughts

-A study found that people with higher self-esteem and lower attachment anxiety report fewer adverse effects of a breakup.
-Your heartache may not just be a result of your breakup but self-esteem issues too.
 Could it be because you looked up to them as a role model?
 Were they reminiscent of another person from the past?
 Is the heartache due to the loss of the relationship or the loss of how they made you feel?
-Research also suggests that analyzing why your relationship was bad for you could help you in moving forward from them.
+Research also suggests that analyzing why this dynamic was bad for you could help you in moving forward from them.
 Hence, for the sake of your mental health, sit down and meditate on why you felt so attached to this person.

 10. Get out of your comfort zone